By Haley Golich, MS, RD, LD

-Contrary to popular belief, the holiday season does not need to lead to poor eating, weight gain and a lack of focus towards your health goals.
-In fact, there is no reason you can’t approach these last few months of the year with the same energy and determination as the first few months.
-In order to do so, you must first shift your perspective, then practice a few key nutritional strategies to set yourself up for success.
+Contrary to popular belief, the holiday season does not need to lead to poor eating, weight gain and a lack of focus towards your healthy and happy goals.
+In fact, there is no reason you can’t approach these final months of the year with the same energy and determination as the start of the year.
+In order to do so, check your perspective, then practice a few success-building strategies.

 Identify when you are creating artificial roadblocks for yourself like: